Glenwood South

-Glenwood South is a major downtown district in Raleigh, North Carolina, U.S. Glenwood South is among the largest entertainment centers in Raleigh with a multitude of restaurants, clubs, and cafes.
+Glenwood South is a major downtown district in Raleigh, North Carolina, United States.
+Glenwood South is among the largest entertainment centers in Raleigh with a multitude of restaurants, clubs, and cafes.
 The district also has a retail and gallery presence.

 History

 Glenwood Avenue was one of the first major thoroughfares which would lead to suburban expansion in the 1950s.
 It now runs from its origin at Morgan Street to Brier Creek, 13.2 mi north-west.
 It was a minor nightlife hub in the city prior to the 2000s, but truly became the city's entertainment center throughout the 2000s.